polkadot-developers/polkadot-docs/develop/application-devs/interact/light-clients.md

 - The [Polkadot API (PAPI)](https://papi.how/){target=\_blank} integrates [`smoldot`](https://github.com/smol-dot/smoldot){target=\_blank} as a choice of light client for both browser and server-based implementations

-- [Substrate Connect](https://github.com/paritytech/substrate-connect){target=\_blank} is a browser extension and JavaScript library that enables developers to build application-specific light clients for Substrate chains.
+- [Substrate Connect](https://github.com/paritytech/substrate-connect){target=\_blank} is a browser extension and JavaScript library that enables developers to build application-specific light clients for Polkadot SDK chains

 ## Light Client Benefits